QualityAnalytics/Onboarding/Quality_Analytics_Onboarding.md

   - Share
   - Provide feedback in a timely manner
   - Say thanks
-  - Get to know each otehr
+  - Get to know each other
   - Reach across company departments
   - Assume positive intent
   - Blameless problem solving